Wadi Hilweh: Late Ottoman period

 UN map showing the City of David area as a series of Israeli "Inner Settlements" – each represented as red crosses – around "Beit Hazofe" (בית הצופה, "Observation House"), and adjacent to Silwan and Ma'ale HaZeitim.

 The area immediately outside the walls of Jerusalem was undeveloped for most of early modern history, with the exception of the village of Silwan.
 Modern settlement outside of the walls began in the late 19th century.
-A few small buildings are visible on the hill facing the houses of Silwan in the Illés Relief, built between 1864 and 1873.
-In 1873–1874 a member of the notable Jewish Meyuchas family moved to a house on the towards the bottom of the hill.
-During the early 20th century, Baron de Rothschild acquired some land in the same area for the purposes of archaeological excavation.
-The Meyuchas family left in the 1930s; no other Jewish families are known to have settled in the area during the period.
+In the Illés Relief, created between 1864 and 1873, there are a few small buildings visible on the hill facing Silwan.
+In 1873–1874 a member of the notable Jewish Meyuchas family moved to a house towards the bottom of the hill of what has been described as Silwan, but is outside Israel's modern borders of Silwan in what it calls the City of David.
+The Meyuchas family left the in the 1930s; no other Jewish families are known to have settled in the area during the period.

+When archaeological excavation began, the area was referred to as Mount Ophel.
+In 1911 an amateur archaeologist claimed he had found proof this particular area was the location of the "ancient City of David."
+The claim led Baron Edmond de Rothschild to purchase land in the area.
+He directed archaeologist Raymond Weill to investigate the claim, and in 1913 Weill agreed it was the location of the "City of David."

-Settlement in Mandatory Palestine
+Mandatory Palestine

+The area continued to be known in English as Mount Ophel during the Mandatory Palestine period.
+Excavations continued during the Mandate period with the site being referred to unofficially by the local government with archaeologists as "City of David."
 During the later stages of the Mandate era the houses of the nearby Arab village of Silwan expanded across the Kidron Valley and up the ridge of what became Wadi Hilweh.

 Jordanian period

 After the 1948 Arab–Israeli War, the whole area fell on the eastern side of the Green Line under Jordanian rule.
+In 1950, Jordan's Custodian of Enemy confiscated Jewish owned property.
+Baron Edmond de Rothschild was Jewish, and the confiscation of land he had purchased for archaeological excavations would create problems in future decades.
+The Jordanian Department of Antiquities continued excavations, announcing a major find from the Jebusite era in 1964.
+In their archaeological publication, they referred to the "Davidic and Solomonic cities of the Iron Age," but did not use the term "City of David."
+It was believed at the end of this period that the site "had been picked clean by archeologists over the past century."
+Prominent British archaeologist Dame Kathleen Kenyon wrote of the three thousand year old city, "Our excavations have revealed little of it.
+I believe the archaeological evidence for more does not survive.